 A 6-year-old girl ended up in critical condition after she was found not breathing in a backyard swimming pool.
-According to officials, she was one of three individuals who nearly drowned this past weekend in Orange Country, California.

 According to the Centers for Disease Control and Prevention (CDC), children ages 1 to 4 have the highest drowning rates.

 According to the World Health Organization, drowning is one of the leading causes of death globally for children and young people aged 1-24 years.
 Every year, worldwide, an estimated 236,000 people drown.

 In the US, an average of 3,500 to 4,000 people drown per year.
 That is an average of 10 fatal drownings per day.

 Drowning is the leading cause of unintentional injury-related death for children ages 1-4.

 Drowning remains in the top 5 causes of unintentional injury-related death from birth to 5 years old.

 Twenty-three percent of child drownings happen during a family gathering near a pool.

 Drowning is the cause of death for most boating fatalities.